acctouhou/Prediction_of_battery/README.md

 ### II.
 Demo of data processing

-The Jupyter notebook performs how the raw data has been processed.
+The Jupyter notebook(4_data processing/data_processing.ipynb) performs how the raw data has been processed.
 The processing includes data cleaning, interpolating, and collecting from MAT-files.